jensbambauer/seriale/site/content/awards-2022.md

       headline: Documentary Jury | Honorable Mention
       paragraphs:
         - text: "For “Ana Beirut“: For its ability to tell raw stories of brutal realities with the delicacy only poetry can have."
-  - partial: text
-    headline:
-    data:
-      headline: Pitch Contest Jury | Honorable Mention
-      paragraphs:
-        - text: "For “How Grinchi and Mrs. Claus bloodied Christmas“ by Gabriela Cortés & Andrea Meneses: These women show us that we do not need superpowers to be powerful.
-We appreciated to be able to understand that through female solidarity we can “SAVE the world“".
 ---